 Second body recovered miles from lift boat as Coast Guard continues search for crew

-GRAND ISLE - A second body believed to be that of a crewmember from a capsized lift boat in the Gulf of Mexico was recovered Friday.
+GRAND ISLE - A second body of a crewmember from the capsized Seacor lift boat in the Gulf of Mexico has been recovered, officials confirmed Friday.

-The New Orleans Advocate cited the local coroner's office, saying that the body was recovered in the water outside the ship.
-Officials said the body was recovered 33 miles away from the site.
+The U.S. Coast Guard said the body was recovered Thursday night.
+The body was sighted about 33 miles from the boat.

 It's the second confirmed death related to the incident.